 In 1507, German Renaissance painter Albrecht Dürer painted life-size figures of Adam and Eve, defining their forms with a fluid and continuous line.
 These spectacular oil-on-panel paintings, which have just undergone a lengthy conservation, went on display again last week at the Prado Museum in Spain for the first time in two years, and the results are magnificent.

 Work on the panels was recently completed by a team of international experts supported by a Getty grant.
-The Getty Foundation funded the restoration of the delicate panels as part of the Getty’s Panel Paintings Initiative, a collaboration between the Getty Foundation, Getty Conservation Institute and the J. Paul Getty Museum.
+The Getty Foundation funded the restoration of the delicate panels as part of the Getty’s Panel Paintings Initiative, a collaboration between the Getty Foundation, the Getty Conservation Institute, and the J. Paul Getty Museum.
 The grant was given to the Metropolitan Museum of Art, whose experts worked with the Prado’s conservators.

 To illustrate the complex process of restoration carried out on both panels, these paintings are on display for four months in a special exhibition space at the Prado that showcases the front and back of the panels.
 In an adjoining gallery, the conservation of the two panels is explained in detail through several text and image panels that include reflectographs and x-radiographs of the works.